DAG Pipeline Execution¶

 Pipeline Definition¶

-Pipelines are defined in configs/project_config.yaml under model.parameters.pipeline using two main components:
+Pipelines are defined in configs/project_config.yaml under experiment.parameters.pipeline using two main components:

 1. Process Adjacency List (process_adjlist)¶